 Researchers documented much of this prairie’s rich ecological history.
 In the last decade, with the invasion of leafy spurge, the Conservancy began studying ways to stop its spread.

 Leafy spurge is extremely difficult to control.
 Its large root system burrows 20 feet into the soil, making it resilient to drought, herbicide treatment and grazing.
 Not only can the plant reproduce vegetatively, it also can ”shoot” its seed up to 14 feet from the parent plant.
-Leafy spurge also contains a milky latex than can produce blisters and inflammation in humans, cattle and horses and may cause permanent blindness if rubbed into the eye.
+Leafy spurge also contains a milky latex that can produce blisters and inflammation in humans, cattle and horses and may cause permanent blindness if rubbed into the eye.

 To control it, land managers use special root-boring flea beetles.
 TNC also is reviewing data from a four-year research period where grazing was studied as a potential way to slow its spread.